 That’s right.
 Music helped my father learn English in only a couple of years.
 While he also did other things, (like constantly asking people in conversations what certain words meant and watching a lot of daytime American television) he was able to learn English through listening to music.

-But how exactly can an English speaker use music to learn Mandarin Chinese?
+But how exactly can an English speaker learn Chinese with songs?
 Isn’t it way more different than an Italian speaker learning how to speak English?